Driving or Multi-dimensional Question:

 Students will work in groups of 3-4 to complete the following tasks:

-~ Students submit plan of roller coaster design
+~ Students submit a plan of roller coaster design

 ~ Students design and test prototypes, gathering data

-~ Students test each others designs gathering data (sharing data with the class)
+~ Students test each other's designs by gathering data (sharing data with the class)

 ~Students research Roller Coaster Engineering Jobs